Guidelines for Faculty

 Working with Students with Disabilities

 Keep an Open Mind.
 All students have individual strengths and weaknesses.
 Uniqueness should be stressed, rather than differences.
-Focus on the students' abilities and not just their limitations.
+Focus on the students' strengths and abilities and not just their limitations.
 Many students have achieved academic success in other learning situations by means of their own creative solutions to obstacles arising from their limitations.
-These are strengths that deserve attention and require nurturing.

-Faculty who approach their work with patience, imagination and flexibility, and who have an ability to create a climate of trust and openness, will generally have little difficulty instructing students who have a disability.
+Faculty who approach their work with patience, creativity and flexibility, and who have an ability to create a climate of trust and openness, will find that instructing students who have a disability is truly not that different than instructing students who do not have a disability.

 Teaching Students with Disabilities – Web Resources for Faculty

 There are many resources about disabilities and a growing number specifically about teaching students with disabilities in higher education settings.
-A few of the best are listed below.
+A few are listed below.